mostly-ai/mostly-python/tools/README.md

 - There is a pre-commit hook, that could be used (for that, run locally: `pre-commit install --hook-type commit-msg --hook-type pre-push`)
 - Otherwise, if comfortable, follow the commits guidelines independent of the helpers above

-With that, changelog update is as easy as running `cz ch`.
+With that, changelog update is as easy as running `cz ch --incremental`.
+To avoid a full rewrite of the changelog, `--incremental` is used.
 Bumping based on git log is done with `cz bump`.
 And so on.

 # Publishing to PyPI